Skip to main content

 Instructor & Administrative Staff Responsibilities

-- After the Instructor reviews the Plagiarism Detection report for the assignment submission, if there is an assignment above the 15% mark, the instructor is required to email the Director of the Program: the student’s name, date of the assignment, and the Plagiarism Detection report for the plagiarized submission,
+1. After the Instructor reviews the Plagiarism Detection report for the assignment submission, if there is an assignment above the 15% mark, the instructor will review and notify the student of next steps.

-- First Offense: Faculty member immediately notifies the student via email, copying the Director of the Program and Registrar, and allows the student two (2) business days to rewrite and resubmit the assignment.
+1. First Offense: Faculty member immediately notifies the student via email, copying the Registrar, and allows the student two (2) business days to rewrite and resubmit the assignment.
 Violation is documented in the student’s file by the faculty member.

 Forms